AstarNetwork/astar-docs/docs/learn/governance/index.md

 | Maximum Proposal Bond     | 10000 SBY          | TBD                |
 | Spend Period              | 3 Days             | TBD                |

+The address representing the main treasury is: `YQnbw3oWxBnCUarnbePrjFcrSgVPP2jqTZYzWcccmN8fXhd`

 #### Community Treasury

 These parameters are related to the _community treasury_ logic.